 Size & Appearance

-This breed is a medium-sized dog who weighs between 35 and 50 pounds.
+This breed is a medium-sized dog that weighs between 35 and 50 pounds.
 He measures between 17 and 20 inches tall, from paw to shoulder.
 Overall, the breed standard states that he has a symmetrical frame that is compact but sturdy.
 Just like a true working dog should be.
 His skull is broad and flat on top, with a proportionate muzzle.

 His large triangular-shaped ears are always erect and alert, and their eyes are oval-shaped and of medium size.
 It’s not uncommon to find a blue heeler with heterochromia, which is a pigmentation change in the eye that creates a single blue eye.
 His nose is square and fleshy, and his neck is thick and muscular.
 His tail reaches his hocks and is always carried straight or low.
 It is also quite bushy, like a fox’s tail.